Charlie Lennon (English footballer)

-Charlie Robert Lennon (born 9 April 2006) is an English footballer who plays as a winger for National League North club Darlington, on loan from club Middlesbrough.
+Charlie Robert Lennon (born 9 April 2006) is an English footballer who plays as a winger for club Yeovil Town on loan from club Barnsley.

 Early life

 Born in Spennymoor, Lennon attended St John's Catholic School in Bishop Auckland, achieving eight GCSEs.

 Career

+Middlesbrough

 Lennon joined the Middlesbrough academy at under-nine level, signing a first professional two-year contract in March 2024.

 On 27 April 2024, Lennon made his professional first-team debut from the bench in a 4–1 thrashing of Cardiff City.

 On 29 August 2025, Lennon joined National League North club Darlington on a one-month loan deal.
+On 15 January 2026, nine days after his loan was extended, it was announced that Middlesbrough had recalled Lennon.

+Barnsley

+On 17 January 2026, Lennon signed for League One club Barnsley on a three and a half year deal.
+He made his debut on 17 March 2026, scoring a 96th minute equaliser in a 1–1 draw with Wigan Athletic.

+On 5 August 2026, Lennon joined National League club Yeovil Town on loan until January 2027.

 International career

 Having previously represented England at both Under-15 and Under-16 levels, Lennon was called up to the under-17 squad at the 2022 Nordic Cup.